julianespinel/noq/frontend/noq/README.md

 ## Manager views

-The manager of the company:
+The manager of the company can:

 1. Create a branch in a company
 2. Create a queue in a branch
 3. Call the next turn
+4. Mark a turn as started
+5. Mark a turn as ended

 ### Create branch